Skip to content

 • A snapshot rollback can undo network changes inside the guest.

-• The VM MAC address should eventually appear somewhere: virtual switch table, host uplink, or physical switch MAC table.
+• The VM MAC address must appear somewhere: the virtual switch, the host uplink, or the physical MAC table.